A common question, all mommies may be asking.

 You might need to pee more often again (sorry!) and you might need a few minutes to change positions, or raise from sitting.
 It’s okay, we promise.

-You’re almost through this pregnancy and will soon be holding your little bundle of puke, poop and pee – wait I mean little bundle of joy!
+You’re almost through this pregnancy and will soon be holding your little bundle of puke, poop, and pee – wait I mean a little bundle of joy!
 That’s it.

 # 27 Weeks Pregnant

 Your baby continues to develop his or her senses.
 He or she might open their eyes in the womb by now, and their hearing continues to develop.

 Baby measures about 14 inches long, and weighs almost 2 pounds!

 If you’re having trouble sleeping (and who isn’t by this time), try putting a pillow between your knees while lying on your side.